saitejesh-cyber/trust-before-intelligence-book/manuscript/08_chapter_7_goals_framework.md

 Sarah Cedao stood at the window of Echo Health's technology center, watching the sun set over the campus.
 Behind her, the conference room still held the energy of celebration.

 All seven layers operational.
 Every infrastructure gap closed.
-INPACT™ score: 86/100. $1.23M invested—under the original budget with contingency preserved.
+INPACT™ score: 86/100. $992K invested—19% under the $1.23M budget with $238K contingency preserved.
 Ten weeks of focused execution.

 The architecture was complete.